fabiocicerchia/fabiocicerchia.github.io/_posts/2013-12-03-retrieve-js-events.markdown

  * [`element.attachEvent`](http://msdn.microsoft.com/en-us/library/ie/ms536343(v=vs.85).aspx)

-The last 2 are not possible to be retrieved without some workounds because they are handled internally by the browser and they don't leave any trace in the DOM.
+The last 2 are not possible to be retrieved without some workounds because they are **handled internally** by the browser and they don't leave any trace in the DOM.

-So I've developed a plain JS class because I was facing this problem while working on [salmonJS](http://salmonjs.org), a js-compatible web spider.
+I've developed a _plain JS class_ while I was facing this problem when working on my own project **[salmonJS](http://salmonjs.org)**, a _web spider_ which is using _PhantomJS_ and _Node.js_.
-I was working with PhantomJS (and I believe it works fine with CasperJS as well) and I came with this solution which seems to be the most appropriate one.
+So I came with this solution which seems to be the most appropriate one to run on PhantomJS (and I believe it works fine with _CasperJS_ as well).

-My personal approach to that was overriding the default behaviour at the beginning of the page load, so nothing else can try to bind an event before initialise the "interceptor".
+My personal approach was **overriding the default behaviour** at the beginning of the page load, so nothing else can try to bind an event before initialise the "interceptor".

 There is nothing that needs to be configured to make it working, just include it in your page before EVERYTHING else.